nesv/pm/README.md

 ### A note on `go get`

-Unforunately, pm is not go-get-able.
+Unfortunately, pm is not go-get-able.
 Since I did not want to have to write command-line parsing stuff (read: "reinvent the wheel"), I'm using [cobra](https://github.com/spf13/cobra) to do all of the fancy stuff, and I am relying on [gpm](https://github.com/pote/gpm) to manage the dependencies.